eslint/eslint/docs/rules/indent.md

 * `"ObjectExpression"` (default: 1) enforces indentation level for properties in objects.
 It can be set to the string `"first"`, indicating that all properties in the object should be aligned with the first property.
 This can also be set to `"off"` to disable checking for object properties.
 * `"ImportDeclaration"` (default: 1) enforces indentation level for import statements.
 It can be set to the string `"first"`, indicating that all imported members from a module should be aligned with the first member in the list.
 This can also be set to `"off"` to disable checking for imported module members.
 * `"flatTernaryExpressions": true` (`false` by default) requires no indentation for ternary expressions which are nested in other ternary expressions.
+* `ignoredNodes` accepts an array of [selectors](/docs/developer-guide/selectors).
+If an AST node is matched by any of the selectors, the indentation of tokens which are direct children of that node will be ignored.
+This can be used as an escape hatch to relax the rule if you disagree with the indentation that it enforces for a particular syntactic pattern.

 Level of indentation denotes the multiple of the indent specified.
 Example: